luckysher/chatMessenger/README.md

  2. Then all the users will be listed in the friend list
  3. Select the friend you want to send messages

     Not Done
  1. Sending email to a friend
-    2. deleting a friend from the list
+ 2. Deleting a friend from the list
-    3. adding a friend in the list
+ 3. Adding a friend in the list
-    4. Showing only the limited messages
+ 4. Showing only the limited messages etc..
-    5. etc..

     will be done in the next version